MichaelTong1/JavaScript30/README.md

 # JavaScript30
-My progression with JavaScript30 coding challenge
+My progression with the JavaScript30 coding challenge